Does it bother you when you’re out for a walk and notice paths worn across the grass where meandering feet made their own trail?

 Just as most Microsoft Word users barely tap the potential of the program, the majority of Google Analytics users rarely get past the dashboard to dig down deeper into the report functions, custom variables, and to set conversion goals.

-The set of tools available from Google Analytics’ solutions are representative of the kinds of visitor tracking or digital path desire investigation resources every ecommerce or lead-generation site needs.
+The set of tools available from Google Analytics’ solutions are representative of the kinds of visitor tracking or online path desire investigation resources every ecommerce or lead-generation site needs.

 Here’s the current listing and a brief description of each: